atcasanova/jogo/game-ai-training/README.md

 The entropy of the event counts is plotted to help detect reward starvation.
-A per‑episode breakdown subplot shows these positive and negative rewards over time.
+A per‑episode breakdown subplot shows these positive and negative rewards over time using shades of blue for positive values and purple for negative values.
 Heavy reward tracking from earlier versions has been removed.

 ## Match Logging